pressreader/code-conventions/README.md

 Use **utf-8** charset for all files in the project.
 Use **4 space indentation** for *.cs files in the project.
 Please use [EditorConfig plugin](http://editorconfig.org/#download) for your IDE to automatically set these settings for your project.

+*A tab could be a different number of columns depending on your environment, but a space is always one column.
+In terms of how many spaces (or tabs) constitutes indentation, it's more important to be consistent throughout your code than to use any specific tab stop value.
+According to some research done by folks (who tend to research these kinds of things), 6 spaces obscures reading of the code and makes it harder to read.
+Similar is the case with 2 spaces.
+4 spaces is said to be optimum for reading clarity and understanding the logical hierarchy of a program at a glance.
+See discussion [here](http://programmers.stackexchange.com/questions/57/tabs-versus-spaces-what-is-the-proper-indentation-character-for-everything-in-e) and [here](http://stackoverflow.com/questions/4802381/why-4-spaces-are-used-as-the-unit-of-indentation-in-java)*

 ## Layout

 - Use separate file for each entity (class, interface, enum) unless it's logically necessary. *When designing classes we respect the Single Responsibility Principle.
 Reading code becomes a lot easier if its shape follows its semantics, hence splitting files by class is sensible.
 See discussions [here](http://stackoverflow.com/questions/144783/c-sharp-classes-in-separate-files) and [here](http://programmers.stackexchange.com/questions/53088/multiple-classes-in-a-single-cs-file-good-or-bad).*